WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 The problem here is that the normal subtyping rules make it possible to allocate a `$foo` with an RTT for `$bar`, causing subsequent casts to behave incorrectly.
-One solution would be to have `struct.new` dynamically check that the provided descriptor value describes precisely the allocated type.
+One solution would be to have `struct.new_desc` dynamically check that the provided descriptor value describes precisely the allocated type.
 A better solution would be to allow userspace to perform that check if necessary, but also be able to statically prove via the type system that it is not necessary.